jankner/meta-report/report.md

 # Introduction

-Doing high-performance programming in Haskell can be a somewhat painful.
+Doing high-performance programming in Haskell can be somewhat painful.
 Lazy evaluation and boxed representations are the default, and the overhead associated with this can be disastrous for performance in many cases.
 The programmer has to take steps to avoid laziness and to make sure that inlining of certain functions is performed in order to trigger certain optimization in GHC.
 This can be easy to get wrong, and can give rise to performance bugs that are hard to find and fix.

 This thesis presents a new method for writing high-performance programs in Haskell based on embedded domain-specific lanaguages